electric-eloquence/fepper/README.md

 The Code Viewer also has a Requerio Inspector.
 <a href="https://github.com/electric-eloquence/requerio#readme" target="_blank">
-Requerio</a> is tool you can use to manage state of your web application.
-HTML elements given state are refered to as "organisms".
+Requerio</a> is a tool you can use to manage the state of your web application.
+HTML elements given state are referred to as "organisms".
 In order to view their states, Requerio and its organisms need to be initialized as per the
 <a href="https://github.com/electric-eloquence/requerio#readme" target="_blank">
 Requerio docs</a>.
 It is necessary to define `window.requerio` in order for the